nandujkishor/hub/README.md

 # hub
-Microservices point with providing authentication and data, integrated as an API Gateway.
+Microservices point providing authentication and data, integrated as an API Gateway.

 switch-hub provides services for Vidyut websites and mobile apps.
 Check the API documentation at /doc.
 By default, the development server runs on port 3000.